strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 > Identification and exploitation of Encoded values (e.g. Base64) and Identification and exploitation of Cryptographic values (e.g. MD5 hashes)
 >
 > Identification of common SSL vulnerabilities
+>

+#### SSLv3 Padding Oracle On Downgraded Legacy Encryption Vulnerability (POODLE)

+MitM attackers can decrypt a selected byte of a cipher text in as few as 256 tries if they are able to force a victim application to repeatedly send the same data over newly created SSL 3.0 connections.

+#### TLS Padding Oracle Information Disclosure Vulnerability (TLS POODLE)

+Encrypted TLS traffic can be decrypted.
+This vulnerability could allow for the decryption of HTTPS traffic by an unauthorized third party.

+#### Weak SSL Cipher Lengths

+Messages encrypted with LOW and MEDIUM key lengths&nbsp;(\<128bits) are easy to decrypt in today's climate.
+NULL ciphers offer no encryption at all and ANONYMOUS ciphers provide no authentication meaning that data can become exposed via a man-in-the-middle attack.

+#### OpenSSL SSL_OP_NETSCAPE_REUSE_CIPHER_CHANGE_BUG Session Resume Ciphersuite Downgrade

+The version of OpenSSL on the remote host has been shown to allow resuming session with a weaker cipher than was used when the session was initiated.
+This means that an appropriately positioned threat actor could manipulate the OpenSSL session cache to cause subsequent resumptions of that session to use a weaker cipher chosen by the attacker.

+#### SSL/TLS EXPORT_RSA \<= 512-bit Cipher Suites Supported (FREAK)

+If a server is willing to negotiate an export ciphersuite, a man-in-the-middle may trick a browser to use a weak export key.
+By design, export RSA moduli must be less than 512 bits long; hence, they can be factored in less than 12 hours on modern computing hardware

+#### SSL RC4 Cipher Suites Supported (Bar Mitzvah)

+If plaintext is repeatedly encrypted (e.g. HTTP cookies) and an attacker is able to obtain many (i.e. tens of millions) ciphertexts, the attacker may be able to derive the plaintext.

+#### SWEET32 - SSL 64-bit Block Size Cipher Suites Supported

+An appropriately placed network attacker who is able to monitor a long-lived Triple-DES HTTPS connection between a web browser and a website can recover and decrypt data associated with that connection.

+#### SSL/TLS Diffie-Hellman Modulus \<= 1024 Bits (Logjam)

+Diffie-Hellman moduli of \<= 512 bits can easily be cracked by individual attackers, whereas moduli of \<= 1024 would require so-called "nation state" capabilities in order to successfully exploit this vulnerability.

+#### TLS v1.0

+#### TLS v1.1 Protocol in Use

+TLSv1.1 has been proposed for deprecation by the IETF, with Firefox and Google Chrome having either already removed support for or proposed an intention for removing support for it.
+Whilst TLSv1.1 does not have any major vulnerability affecting it, it is still recommended that is not used as it lacks support for current and recommended cipher suites.
+Ciphers that support encryption before MAC computation and authenticated encryption modes such as GCM cannot be used with TLS 1.1.

+#### SSL/TLS Protocol Initialization Vector Implementation Information Disclosure Vulnerability (BEAST)

+A vulnerability exists in SSL 3.0 and TLS 1.0 that could allow information disclosure if an attacker intercepts encrypted traffic served from an affected system.
+TLS 1.1, TLS 1.2, and all cipher suites that do not use CBC mode are not affected.

+#### Lucky Thirteen

+The usage of cipher block chaining (CBC) ciphers with TLS is potentially susceptible to attackers being able to recover the plaintext of encrypted data.
+The attacks can only be carried out by a determined attacker who is located close to the machine being attacked and who can generate sufficient sessions for the attacks.

+#### Client-Initiated Renegotiation

+When a new TLS connection is being negotiated, the server will typically spend significantly more CPU resources than the client.
+Thus, if many new TLS connections are requested per second, denial-of-service attacks (DoS) are possible.
+If the TLS server supports client-initiated renegotiation, an attacker can force a server to perform many expensive cryptographic operations over a single TCP connection &ndash; making this attack significantly more viable.

+#### HTTP compression (BREACH)

+BREACH is an attack against HTTP compression, which can be used to recover parts of the plain-text in a HTTP response.
+HTTP compression is much more common than TLS-level compression.
+The attack is agnostic to the version of TLS and works against any cipher suite.

+#### Fallback Signaling Cipher Suite Value (SCSV) Not Supported

+The TLS Fallback Signaling Cipher Suite Value (SCSV) is used to prevent protocol downgrade attacks.
+It allows the client to indicate to the server when the current connection attempt is a fallback attempt.
+When present in the TLS client hello message, the server knows that the connecting client can use a better protocol than it is currently connecting with, and can choose to reject the connection.
+TLS Fallback SCSV gained popularity after the POODLE attack was discovered, since it prevented clients that supported TLS from being forced back to SSLv3 (to be attacked).
+Nowadays, it is still a good defense-in-depth feature to support, as it will, for example, prevent a client being forced back from TLSv1.2 to TLSv1.1.
+When not supported, a man-in-the-middle attacker might be able to dictate the protocol version used to communicate.

+#### Return Of Bleichenbacher's Oracle Threat (ROBOT)

+ROBOT is the return of a 19-year-old vulnerability that allows performing RSA decryption and signing operations with the private key of a TLS server.
+After Bleichenbacher's original attack TLS decided kept the vulnerable encryption modes and added countermeasures.
+Research since has showed that these countermeasures were incomplete leading to more complicated countermeasures.
+The affected host - despite being patched and theoretically not vulnerable to known versions of the ROBOT attack - still supports cipher-suites relying on RSA-based encryption schemes.
+RSA encryption modes currently present a risk since further variations of this attack may reveal new oracles.
+In addition, these modes also lack forward secrecy.

 ### H13 Source Code Review